The two-clock problem in population dynamics: Introduction

-Our work directly builds upon recent results in \cite{wakamoto_optimal_2012,levien_large_2020,pigolotti_generalized_2021}, which use large deviation theory to characterize long-term fluctuations in lineages.
-Understanding populations by analyzing the behavior of individual lineages has become a very fruitful avenue in population biology \cite{jagers_stabilities_1992,georgii_supercritical_2003,wakamoto_optimal_2012,nozoe_inferring_2017}, reminiscent of the path-integral formalisms used in other branches of physics, such as statistical mechanics and quantum field theory.
-Thermodynamical approaches that view a population as a macroscopic entity consisting of many interacting lineages have proven particularly popular \cite{garcia-garcia_linking_2019,genthon_fluctuation_2020,levien_large_2020}, and are closely intertwined with large deviation theory \cite{touchette_large_2009}.
-A particularly important finding is that forward lineages do not describe the ``average'' individual in a population \textemdash{} the distribution of ancestral lineages, which characterize the history of a typical organism, behaves very differently \cite{georgii_supercritical_2003,nozoe_inferring_2017}.
-Understanding the histories of individuals is necessary to model dynamical processes taking place in a population, such as inheritance, mutation and gene expression \cite{georgii_supercritical_2003,leibler_individual_2010,thomas_making_2017,thomas_intrinsic_2019,stadler_phylodynamics_2021,ocal_cell_2025}.
-We therefore describe ancestral lineages from a general thermodynamic viewpoint and show how they can be defined consistently in both pictures.
-We furthermore derive several Jensen-like inequalities that relate $R_0$, $\Lambda$, and the statistics of individual lineages, extending previous work in \cite{garcia-garcia_linking_2019,yamauchi_unified_2022}.
+Our work directly builds upon recent results in \cite{ wakamoto_optimal_2012,levien_large_2020,pigolotti_generalized_2021}, which use large deviation theory to characterize the long-term behaviour of lineages.
+Understanding populations by analyzing the behavior of individual lineages has become a very fruitful avenue in population biology \cite{jagers_stabilities_1992,georgii_supercritical_2003,wakamoto_optimal_2012,nozoe_inferring_2017}, and is reminiscent of the path-integral formalisms used in other branches of physics, such as statistical mechanics and quantum field theory.
+Thermodynamical approaches that view a population as a macroscopic entity consisting of many interacting lineages have proven particularly popular \cite{garcia-garcia_linking_2019,genthon_fluctuation_2020,levien_large_2020}, and are closely related to large deviation theory \cite{touchette_large_2009}.